 Written informed consent for the OL amendment will be obtained from each study participant.
 If a participant becomes pregnant, consent will also be obtained from her before joining the Pregnancy-Infant Sub-Study.
-Each study site is responsible for developing study informed consent forms for local use, based on the template in Appendix IV that describes the purpose of the study, the procedures to be followed, and the risks and benefits of participation, in accordance with all applicable regulations.
+Each study site is responsible for developing study informed consent forms for local use, based on the template in Addendum to the Main Sample Informed Consent Form that describes the purpose of the study, the procedures to be followed, and the risks and benefits of participation, in accordance with all applicable regulations.
 If applicable, the study site also is responsible for translating the template form into local languages, and verifying the accuracy of the translation by performing an independent back-translation.